cheltHack/apm-ext-microapp/README.md

 Make sure 'github.build.ge.com' is in your no_proxy.
 In your .zshrc or whatever:
 ```
-$ export no_proxy="github.build.ge.com"
+$ export no_proxy="github.com"
 ```

 If you haven't already created an endpoint for Github Enterprise, do so:
 ```
 % jspm registry create ge jspm-github
 % Are you setting up a GitHub Enterprise registry? [yes]:yes
-% Enter the hostname of your GitHub Enterprise server:github.build.ge.com
+% Enter the hostname of your GitHub Enterprise server:github.com
-% Would you like to set up your GitHub credentials? [yes]:no
 ```

 ## Installation